 Is your technology repeatable and scalable?
-You should seek tools that can uncover different processes to automate in your organization.
-These tools extract the metadata from the process, and turn it into an automated workflow.
+You should seek tools that can uncover different processes to automate in your organisation.
+These tools extract the metadata from the process and turn it into an automated workflow.

 MuleSoft is the enabling technology connecting data from any system or channel.